JPEG XS: Technical overview

-Core coding
+Core coding system

-The JPEG XS standard is a classical wavelet-based still-image codec without any frame buffer.
-While the standard defines JPEG XS based on a hypothetical reference coder, JPEG XS is easier to explain through the steps a typical encoder performs:
+The JPEG XS standard is a wavelet-based still-image codec without any frame buffer.
+While the standard defines JPEG XS based on a hypothetical reference decoder, JPEG XS is easier to explain through the steps a typical encoder performs:

-Component up-scaling and optional component decorrelation: In the first step, the DC gain of the input data is removed and it is upscaled to a bit-precision of 20 bits.
+Component up-scaling and optional component decorrelation: In the first step, the DC gain of the input data is removed and pixels are upscaled to a 20-bit precision.
 Optionally, a multi-component generation, identical to the JPEG 2000 RCT, is applied.
 This transformation is a lossless approximation of an RGB to YUV conversion, generating one luma and two chroma channels.

 Wavelet transformation: Input data is spacially decorrelated by a 5/3 Daubechies wavelet filter.
 While a five-stage transformation is performed in the horizontal direction, only 0 to 2 transformations are run in the vertical direction.
 The reason for this asymmetrical filter is to minimize latency.

-Prequantization: The output of the wavelet filter is converted to a sign-magnitude representation and pre-quantized by a dead zone quantizer to 16-bit precision.
+Prequantization: The output of the wavelet filter is converted to a sign-magnitude representation and pre-quantized by a dead-zone quantizer to 16-bit precision.

-Rate control and quantization: The encoder determines by a non-normative process the rate of each possible quantization setting and then quantizes data by either a dead zone quantizer or a data-dependent uniform quantizer.
+Rate control and quantization: The encoder determines by a proprietary process the rate of each possible quantization setting and then quantizes data by either a dead-zone quantizer or a data-dependent uniform quantizer.

-Entropy coding: JPEG XS uses minimalistic Entropy encoding for the quantized data which proceeds in up to four passes over horizontal lines of quantized wavelet coefficients.
+Entropy coding: JPEG XS uses minimalistic entropy encoding for the quantized data, which proceeds in up to four passes over horizontal lines of quantized wavelet coefficients.
 The steps are: